 Tiny island of big contrasts

 The island of Bryher offers beauty and contrast, from wild Hell Bay in the north to the peaceful white sand and wild flowers of Rushy bay on the southern tip.
 In spring, there is a profusion of colour with daffodils and narcissi in every hedgerow and field corner.
 In autumn, many migratory birds use Bryher as a resting place and gales frequently lash the western coast making Hell Bay an awe-inspiring sight.
 Whereas the rugged west coast faces the full force of the open Atlantic, the east coast overlooks the sheltered waters of the channel between Bryher and Tresco.
-This is where both quays are situated - the granite quay is by the church and a little further north, on the Bar, is the quay built by Anneka Rice in 1990 as part of 'Challenge Anneka' on BBC television.

 It is the smallest of the five inhabited islands with a length of 1.2 miles, a maximum width 0.62 miles and an area of 330 acres, including Shipman Head, which rises to 138 feet at the northern end of the island.